Skip to Main Content

 RESEARCH DATABASE

 A research database usually contains digital journals and/or ebooks.
+We can categorize these databases by the content they contain, as well as by who makes them.

 • Example: IEEE Xplore, a product of the publisher IEEE